macropin/django-registration/docs/default-backend.rst

 How account data is stored for activation
 -----------------------------------------

-During registration, a new user account is created, with the ``is_active`` field set to ``False``.
+During registration, a new instance of ``django.contrib.auth.models.User`` is created to represent the new account, with the ``is_active`` field set to ``False``.
 An email is then sent to the email address of the account, containing a link the user must click to activate the account; at that point the ``is_active`` field is set to ``True``, and the user may log in normally.

-Activation is handled by generating a storing an activation key in the database, using the following model:
+Activation is handled by generating and storing an activation key in the database, using the following model:

 .. currentmodule:: registration.models